Rushall Olympic F.C.: Post-Second World War

-Despite further budget restriction, Kitching was supported by a relatively youthful backroom staff, including Nick Amos and Ian Cooper, and they went on to finish third in the 2010–11 season, before going on to reach the play-off final, after a 3–0 win over Brigg Town in the semi final.
+Despite further budget restriction, Kitching was supported by a relatively youthful backroom staff, including Nick Amos and Ian Cooper, and they went on to finish third in the 2010–11 season, before going on to reach the play-off final, after a 3–0 win over Brigg Town in the semi-final.
 A 2–0 victory over Grantham Town in the final saw Rushall Olympic reach the Northern Premier League Premier Division, the first time the club had ever reached the seventh level of the English football league system.

 The first season at this higher level saw Rushall Olympic finish eighth in the league.
 They reached the final of three cup competitions: the league cup, where they lost to North Ferriby United after extra time; the Staffordshire Senior Cup, where they lost to Kidsgrove Athletic; and the Walsall Senior Cup, which they retained.
 Rushall also equalled their best ever performance in the FA Cup, reaching the fourth qualifying round, where they were knocked out by Stourbridge.

 In 2012–13, Rushall made their debut in the first round proper of the FA Trophy, having qualified with victories over Woodford United, Chasetown and Droylsden.
 Their reward was a trip to Wrexham, where they suffered a defeat against a team that went on to win the final of the competition.
 In the league, Rushall again were on the verge of the play-offs finishing in sixth position, but failed to make the end of season competition.

 In 2013–14, Rushall Olympic made the fourth qualifying round of the FA Cup before losing out at Grimsby Town.
 Rushall eventually finished in seventh place in the league, narrowly missing out on the play-offs.
 However, there were two cup final appearances, as the Pics lost out in the final of the Walsall Senior Cup but won the Staffordshire Senior Cup, beating Port Vale 2–1 at Vale Park.
 At the end of the season, the club parted company with manager of five years Neil Kitching; his assistant, Nick Amos, also left the club.
 Rushall then appointed former West Bromwich Albion and Bolton Wanderers midfielder Richard Sneekes as manager, with Steve Hinks as his assistant.

+During the 2022-23 Southern Football League season, Olympic finished 5th in the table and qualified for the playoffs.
+The Pics defeated Coalville Town on penalty kicks and advanced to the playoff finals, where they defeated Nuneaton Borough, also on penalty kicks.
+As a result, the club was promoted to the National League North for the first time in club history.